ditojs/dito/packages/admin/README.md

 # Dito.js Admin

+Dito.js is a minimal and modern web framework, based on Objection.js, Koa.js and Vue.js

+Released in 2018 under the MIT license, with support by https://lineto.com/

-Dito.js Admin is a schema based admin interface for Dito.js Server, featuring auto-generated views and forms and built with Vue.js
+Dito.js Admin is a schema based admin interface for Dito.js, featuring auto- generated views and forms and built with Vue.js

 ## Build Setup